 How will this affect the budget?

 The Finance Team, led by Cooper Butler and Leif Syverson, are creating and establishing a budget for the costs of the transition.
 These costs are obviously separate from what was in the current church budget.
-The Transition Team will continue to provide updates to the congregation.
+The Transition Team is pursuing options to cover transition costs and will continue to provide updates to the congregation.